 What is stress?

 When we hear ‘stress’, it often comes with a negative connotation.
-We might think of stress as this unnecessary bad thing that stresses us out and makes our lives difficult.
+We might think of it as this unnecessary bad thing that stresses us out and makes our lives difficult.
 We’re told that stress is this outdated horrible ancient carry-over form when humans were still chased by bears and tigers and that this is no longer needed in our modern society.

 Wrong!
 In fact, stress is a hard-wired mechanism that is a generic response of our body to any situation where our full attention and awareness is needed.
-Stress is triggered by certain situations or events.
+It is triggered by certain situations or events.
 It is a natural reaction of your body to the stressor.
 Initially it triggers a positive response that ‘prepares’ the body for the situation.
 In practice, the body gets prepared in a positive way and switches into a state of alertness to confront the stressor.

 Stress is individual